 - Dominant: Both power and legitimacy but not the urgency.

 - Dangerous: Have both power and urgency.

-- Dependent: Has urgency and are part of the project but do not have the power.
+- Dependent: Has urgency and is part of the project but does not have the power.

 - Definitive: Have all three factors and hence highest salience.

 - Non – Stakeholder: No concern with the project.